getsentry/sentry-javascript/packages/bun/README.md

 - [Official SDK Docs](https://docs.sentry.io/quickstart/)
 - [TypeDoc](http://getsentry.github.io/sentry-javascript/)

+The Sentry Bun SDK is in beta.
+Please help us improve the SDK by [reporting any issues or giving us feedback](https://github.com/getsentry/sentry-javascript/issues).

 ## Usage

 To use this SDK, call `init(options)` as early as possible in the main entry module.
 This will initialize the SDK and